There are no tickets available at this time.

 Official Review by Michael Davis, Stadium Journey Regional Correspondent

 AirHogs Stadium, formerly QuikTrip Park, is home to the independent league American Association, and Texas AirHogs.
 The Texas AirHogs were formerly known as the Grand Prairie AirHogs, but changed their name as the team will split their home games between Grand Prairie and Amarillo, Texas.

 The AirHogs began playing baseball in 2008, bringing professional baseball just down the highway from Globe Life Park, home of the Texas Rangers.
 The AirHogs name ties Grand Prairie to its World War II era aviator heritage.
-Grand Prairie was home to the military base, Naval Air Station Dallas until the closures in the mid 90’s.
-AirHogs Stadium will provide a little bit of everything for everybody.
+Grand Prairie was home to the military base, Naval Air Station Dallas until the closure in the mid 90’s.
+AirHogs Stadium provides a little bit of everything for everybody.